Workflow Guide

 - Document violations — Capture issues for token drift, spacing violations, and color mismatches with full CSS context.

-- Export to your tracker — Send issues with full context to Jira or Linear so development teams can act on violations immediately.
+- Export to your tracker — Send issues with full context to Jira, Linear, Notion, Asana, or Trello so development teams can act on violations.